Day 6 - Getting lost on a straight road and reaching Damaraland - 25th June 2018

 We managed to find our way to the C19 towards Henties Bay (Hentiesbaai), but the visibility conditions were getting worse by the minute.
 Heat on full blast (we were rapidly baking ourselves to get the screen to clear up, but the process was SO slow).
 I therefore decided to manually wipe the condensation away in an effort to help Anne in at least having an idea of where she was going.
 Of course every minute I had to start again but it was better than nothing.

 U-turn and here we go again.
 Lucky we’d left so early - we’d really wanted to arrive early at the lodge and actually enjoy the afternoon there.
-The Cape Cross detour adds a minimum of 2 hours to the journey though, so considering we just lost 50 mins in the wrong direction and another 50 to get back….we might as well had slept in an left much later.
-It turned out that with the incredible thick fog, we had completely missed the signpost indicating to turn left towards the Cape.
+The Cape Cross detour adds a minimum of 2 hours to the journey though, so considering we just lost 50 mins in the wrong direction and another 50 to get back….we might as well have slept in and left much later.
+It turned out that with the incredibly thick fog, we had completely missed the signpost indicating to turn left towards the Cape.

 The wide plains gave way to smaller ones in a backdrop of high, round, red boulders, the dirt became orange, and we were oo-ing at every new bend in the road, especially as we passed a signpost bearing a warning regarding elephants: we were officially in Damaraland.
 However, we’d been driving for 7 hours and were starting to get tired.
 A short stop on the side of the road to buy some handmade jewellery from a Herero woman (they have incredible dresses and hats as their traditional clothes) gave us the opportunity to stretch our legs, and once again off we were.